 My brother, an expert gardener, has been giving me lots of parsnips over the past few weeks.
 I have roasted them and I have mashed them with carrot.
 This Sunday I cooked Honey-Mustard Parsnip and Potato Bake, a BBC recipe, which I served with roast pork.
 The dish was a big hit and I shall be cooking it again.
+It can also be served as a vegetarian dish.

 Honey-Mustard Parsnip and Potato Bake